Learn-Write-Repeat/LWR-WebApp/README.md

   http://localhost:3000
   ```

-The website is live at [https://lwr-app.netlify.app/](https://lwr-app.netlify.app/)
+The website is live at [https://lwr-app.netlify.app](https://lwr-app.netlify.app/)

 ## Backend 💻

-Following are the steps to run the backend of the community-website on your local.
+Following are the steps to run the backend of the LWR-WebApp on your local.
 All the backend code will go in the `backend` folder.

 1. Navigate to `backend` folder.
   ```sh